gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

     Message to send: Hello World!
     ```

-1. Verify your messsage listener receives your message in the command prompt running `c2dlistener.py`, for example,
+1. Verify your message listener receives your message in the command prompt running `c2dlistener.py`, for example,

     ```powershell
     --Message Received--